Eulanda/EulandaConnect/source/tests/Readme.md

 To test the FTP functions you need a SFTP or FTP server.
 If only a FTP server is needed and no SFTP tests are to be made, the free FileZilla FTP server is sufficient, otherwise the commercial version of the FileZilla server is needed.

+The server should have two directories in the root (`inbox` and `outbox`), which are used by the pester test.
+The credentials are saved in root folder of pester tests.